matlux/work-kit/coherence.md

 ## How much uncommitted physical memory do you need on a server?
 • Swapping is extremely bad news.
-• The most likely time to notice pages swapped out is during GC
+• The most likely time to notice pages
+• swapped out is during GC
 • Some UNIX sysadmins standardise backup or monitoring tools that gobble up huge amounts of memory when they run.

-￼
-￼Can we prevent swapping?
+• Can we prevent swapping?
 • Leave lots of OS memory uncommitted.
 How much?
 • Swappiness
 • Huge pages